dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

    :Property:  :menuselection:`Context Menu --> Define Overrides`
                :menuselection:`Context Menu --> Define Override`

-Mark a property to be overridden in the local blend file.
+Mark a property to be overridden in the local blend-file.
 For array properties all elements will be overridden.